henry-guido/30-Days-Of-JavaScript/16_Day_JSON/16_day_json.md

 ```

 🌕 You are extraordinary.
 Now, you knew a light-weight data format which you may use to store data or to send it an HTTP server.
 You are 16 steps a head to your way to greatness.
 Now do some exercises for your brain and for your muscle.
+JSON stands for JavaScript Object Notation.
+The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is text or string only.
+JSON is a light weight data format for storing and transporting.
+JSON is mostly used when data is sent from a server to a client.
+JSON is an easier-to-use alternative to XML.

 ## Exercises